Image of boardwalk trail in Big Bay State Park with tall trees and grasses and Lake Superior popping through.

 Cheese pizza on platter - Madeline Island Restaurant

-Connected to the Inn on Madeline Island, The Pub Restaurant and Wine Bar is a seasonal establishment that serves a large menu offering of salads, pizzas, pastas, pub fare and entrees.
+Connected to the Inn on Madeline Island, The Pub Restaurant and Wine Bar is a popular Madeline Island restaurant that is a seasonal establishment serving a large menu offering of salads, pizzas, pastas, pub fare and entrees.

 Sam and I dined here multiple times during our two-night stay on the island.
 We loved the location overlooking the water and the variety of gluten-free options for Sam to enjoy.
 It was definitely an added bonus that we could walk from our hotel room.